Cover of Acacia: The War with the Mein

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Acacia: The War with the Mein:(Showing 20 of 20)
+The most popular highlights from Acacia: The War with the Mein, saved by readers on Screvi.

 “She would never be caught unprepared again, she swore to herself.
 She would never trust.
 Never love.
 Never put faith in other human beings again.
 She would learn all she could of the shape and substance of the world, and she would find a way to survive in it.”